 Spoken Language Proficiency

 In addition to demonstrating English Language Proficiency, applicants whose first language is not English, regardless of country of origin or citizenship, must also present Spoken Language Proficiency.
 Applicants who have six or more years of full-time education in English, normally including the grade 12 year or higher, in a Canadian school (or an approved school outside of Canada with accepted English proficiency) meet this requirement.
-If applicant do not present these years of English education, they may be able to meet this requirement by presenting:
+If applicants do not present these years of English education, they may be able to meet this requirement by presenting:

 - A minimum of 26 on the speaking band of the TOEFL: iBT or

-- A minimum of 7.5 on the IELTS speaking band
+- A minimum of 7.5 on the IELTS speaking band or

 For upgrading options, please refer to the Academic Upgrading program.